 Students will earn credit for attending by either being in class on an assigned day or logging into a Zoom live conference on a remote learning day.
 On the weeks where we will be meeting via zoom, If circumstances necessitate moving classes 100% online, all future lectures will be presented through asynchronous zoom videos combined with partial live discussions.
-The bulk of the lecture material will be presented to listen to the lecture in advance of the zoom meeting on Wednesday morning.
-On the days where a zoom meeting is indicated, we will meet for a live zoom discussion of the material at 9:30 am for approximately 1 hour.
+The bulk of the lecture material will be presented via zoom video and will be available on Canvas by Monday afternoon.
+Students will be expected to listen to the lecture in advance of the zoom meeting on Thursday afternoon.
+On the days where a zoom meeting is indicated, we will meet for a live zoom discussion of the material at 1:00 pm for approximately 1 hour.
 During the live zoom meetings, students are expected to dial into zoom by the start time and are expected to have their camera active throughout the zoom conference in order to be counted as 'present'.
 Students are expected to actively participate in the zoom discussion based upon their review of the week's lecture and reading materials.
 I would encourage all students to take notes during the lecture and when reading to have talking points and/or highlight questions to be addressed during the live zoom meeting.
 Any questions about this expectation should be directed to Dr. Burgess in advance to the extent possible.